SwiftyKit/SwiftyTextView/README.md

 > **Interface Builder:**

-> - Select the UITextView you want to use and change the class to SwiftyTextfields.
+Select the UITextView you want to use and change the class to SwiftyTextView.

  - Placeholder text